-Whilst the east of site is currently well used by pedestrians and cyclists alike, the creation of a new formal shared footpath and cycle path would provide a safer, car-free route across the site.
-This route would assist in site wayfinding and improve connectivity between the town centre and site facilities located on the site's eastern and southern boundaries.
+The creation of a formal shared footpath and cycle path would assist in site wayfinding, whilst improving connectivity between the town centre and site facilities located on the site's eastern and southern boundaries.
 A further extension of this shared route to the north through Jubilee Wood, using the existing bridged connection to cross the rail line, would improve links to Warwick Parkway rail station.

-Provision of new shared cycle and pedestrian routes that connects each of the four site entrances (Bread and Meat Close, Linen Street, Hampton Road and Vittle Drive), using a standard palette of materials will help to define St Mary's Lands as a single site.
+Provision of new shared cycle and pedestrian routes that connects each of the four site entrances (Bread and Meat Close, Linen Street, Hampton Road and Vittle Drive), using a standard palette of materials will help to define St. Mary's Lands as a single site.
 This could be achieved at a relatively low cost using a decorative surface finish applied over existing paths.
 The opportunity to further enhance pedestrian and cycle access and site routes, linked to a coordinated signage and wayfinding strategy, also exists.